djhayes1994/WeatherWebapp/README.md

 ## Install/Running
 Clone this repo and run the app.py application.

+You will need to create a environment variable in your OS named:

+openweather_apiKey

+The value of this variable will need to be set to your OpenWeather API key.

+You can get this from: https://openweathermap.org/api

 ## Expected inputs
 You will be asked for a zip code, enter a 5 digit zip code.